DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Richard_Graham_def/index.markdown

 Akin to search engines, the staff at the Mundaneum would answer queries with quotations, photographs, and film footage extracted from their original work but with sufficient references to place it in context.
-The Mundaneum was constructed by analysing books and other materials, selecting the most important conclusions, and translating that information onto index cards to be used as facts for any number of different contexts.
+The Mundaneum was constructed by analyzing books and other materials, selecting the most important conclusions, and translating that information onto index cards to be used as facts for any number of different contexts.
 At its height the Mundaneum contained over ‘12 million individual index cards and documents’[^24] and employed full time operators who could answer questions, provide information, and work for anyone on an individual inquiry basis.
 During the Nazi invasion of Belgium in 1940, the Mundaneum was stripped and replaced with an exhibition of Third Reich art.
 Its legacy lives on, and in the late 90s many of its remains were found and have been reconstructed as a modern museum in the city of Mons.